Toenail Fungus in Diabetics: The U.S. Clinician-Vetted Guide to Prevent Serious Foot Complications

 • Why diabetics are more vulnerable to fungal infections

-• Safe, ADA-approved treatments
+• Safe, physician-supervised treatments

 • Daily prevention strategies to keep your feet healthy

-Additionally, for those looking for supplemental treatment support, products like Clarivia may be considered as part of a broader, medically supervised care plan.
 For a deeper dive into how and when to seek professional care, see our related post: When to See a Doctor for Toenail Fungus.

 Key Takeaways (Optional Highlight Box for Readers)